 - add more chili powder and some red chili flakes if you prefer more heat

-- if you have time, marinate shrimp with seasonings for at least 20 minutes for even more flavor
+- if you have time, allow the shrimp to marinate with the seasonings for 20 minutes for even more flavor

 These Sheet Pan Shrimp Fajitas can also be made ahead of time for meal prep Sunday.

 Divide everything out into lunch containers to enjoy them throughout the week.

 Sheet Pan Shrimp Fajitas - the perfect easy and healthy one pan meal for busy weeknights.
 Best of all, ready in less than 30 minutes with low carb and keto friendly options.

 - 1 1/2 pounds medium white shrimp, peeled and deveined

 - 4 medium bell peppers thinly sliced into strips

 - 1 medium red onion thinly sliced into strips

 - 3 tablespoons olive oil

 - 1 teaspoons cumin